How to Use Email as Username for Django Authentication

 2.0 Creating Model Manager

-as the unique identifier instead of a username
+uses an email as the unique identifier instead of a username.

 2.1 Creating User Model